PetercSnk/digital-forensics/volatility.md

 ## Image Information

-To gather more information about the memory dump we can specify **imageinfo** as an argument.
-This should allow us to identify the machines OS and when the image was taken.
+To gather more information about the memory dump we can use the plugin **imageinfo**.
+This should allow us to identify the OS of the machine and when the image was taken.

 `volatility.exe -f <image file> imageinfo`

-To use various other arguments the OS should be provided as an additional option.
+To use various other plugins the OS should be provided as an additional option.

 `volatility.exe -f <image file> --profile=<OS> <arguments>`